MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-change-management.md

 ## Level 400 - Managed (Capable)

-- Message Center is configured to pump announcements to Planner as Tasks.
+- Message Center is configured (using [Planner Sync](https://learn.microsoft.com/en-us/planner/track-message-center-tasks-planner)) to pump announcements to Planner as Tasks.
 Each week, relevant IT staff meet to review the new tasks and assess if action is required or not.
 - Task status (Not started, in progress, or closed) is monitored and reprioritized and impact of actions taken is reviewed.
 - As a result of the tasks identified, meetings take place between relevant IT staff and selected business staff.
 For example, IT staff might meet with the business owner of the intranet, department representatives, roles responsible for employee experience, internal communications, and/or learning and professional development.
 - The length of time that tasks remain open and the effect of actions taken is tracked and reported on.
 - Effectiveness of change communications is measured.
 - Change announcements that are unclear or have a negative impact are given a Thumbs Down feedback in Message Center.
 Support tickets may be opened as a result of Message Center posts.
 If the organization has the benefit of a having a dedicated proactive support team (sometimes refered to as a support pod) from Microsoft as part of their support agreement with Microsoft, message center announcements that cause concern or question are brought to that team weekly for investigation.
 - Selected changes are brought into the organization's existing change management processes, such as being brought before a Change Review Board.
-Bringing changes from Message Center or Planner into the enterprise change management tool that the Change Review Board and Change Owners use is a manual process at this level.
+Bringing changes from Message Center or Planner into the enterprise change management tool that the Change Review Board and Change Owners use is often a manual process at this level.
 - Other sources of change information such as the following are also reviewed at an appropriate (weekly, bi-weekly, monthly, or annually) cadence, including:
 -- The Book of News published on the first day of the Microsoft Ignite and Microsoft Build conferences -- Posts about product announcements from Microsoft staff and Microsoft MVPs on social networks such as X or LinkedIn -- The monthly Technical Update Briefing that Microsoft can provide to its customers that have paid for access to a proactive support team